turingschool/mod-0-curriculum/session1/index.md

 ## Housekeeping

 * Did you install Spectacle?
+Post in the chat!
 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
 * Session will be recorded and posted in Slack
 * Find a typo?

+<a name="expectations"></a>
+## Turing Mission and Expectations

+> “Our mission is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers.”

+### Growth Mindset

+Turing is a very challenging experience for most people.
+In order to be successful I'd highly recommend that you embrace a **growth mindset**.
+This means that you believe that knowledge and intelligence can be improved through hard work and dedication, and that you may fail at something before you're successful at it.

+### Communication

+Make sure that you've added the [Mod 0 Calendar](https://calendar.google.com/calendar?cid=Y2FzaW1pcmNyZWF0aXZlLmNvbV8xMnA0NjkzaG1lcjFvcmNlcHA3NHZnNzdwZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to your own calendar.
+This is where you will find all mod 0 related events, including sessions, capstone study sessions, and other community wide events.

+Joanne will also remind you when these events are via **[slack](https://turingschool.slack.com/)**, which is the primary mode of communication we use at Turing.
+Make sure that you're checking it once a day so that you can stay up to date.

 ## Mod 0 Expecations

 Mod 0 is less about code or solving difficult problems and more about developing and learning tools, procedures, systems, and  learning behaviors/processes.
 For some of you, the technical content will be brand new.
 For others, it will be review.

 At the end of Session 5, you'll take a technical assessment that will showcase a subset skills you learn during Mod 0.
 The assessment will be performance-based rather than multiple choice.
 The assessment instructions will include a checklist of what we're looking for to know that you've practiced and mastered the material.

-Successful completion of assignments, session engagement, and the Session 5 Technical Assessment will result in a rating of "Turing-Ready."
-At any point if you feel like you may not meet the expectations, or you need advice/guidance on meeting an expectation, please reach out via Slack to either David, Tim, or Joanne.
+### Being Turing Ready

+By the Monday after your last Mod 0 session you’ll be rated as one of the following:

+**Not Ready** based on any of these factors:
+ * You’ve missed more than one session or did not meet engagement expectations
+ * You’ve missed assignments or delivered poor quality work
+ * You were unable to pass the Session 5 Technical Assessment
+   * *Next step:* You have one chance to re-enroll in and successfully complete Mod 0
+ * If you don’t pass on your second try you will be asked to reapply to Turing in 45 days.

+**Pending**

+  * Your submitted work exhibited minor problems or was submitted improperly, but you have demonstrated sufficient professionalism and expertise deserving of extra patience
+	  * *Next step:* Complete your assigned makeup steps within three days and move to Ready

+**Technical-Ready**
+ * Your work and assessment demonstrate that you’re ready to be successful in Mod 1
+   * *Next step:* Submit your Program-Specific Mod 0 Capstone

+### Breakout Rooms

+This is a feature in zoom that we'll use throughout the mod 0 sessions.
+They allow for small group discussion, where y'all can solidify concepts or work through challenges.
+You'll be kicked out into smaller group with 2 or 3 of your classmates.
+When they're finished you'll get a 60 second warning where you can rejoin the main session, or you'll automatically rejoin at the end of the 60 seconds.
+During these, we may broadcast messages or pop in to see how we are doing time-wise.
+They can be a bit awkward at first, but try to embrace them and have fun!

 <div class="try-it">
-  <h3>Try It: Planning your Growth (Break out rooms)</h3>
+  <h3>Try It: Break out rooms</h3>
   <p>1.
-Introduce yourself (name, pronouns, where you call home, most unbelievable fact about yourself).</p>
+Introduce yourself (name, pronouns, program).</p>
   <p>2.
-Out of the list above, which 2-3 skills will be your focus for the next week, and how will you improve them?
-For example, if I want to work on <strong>participation</strong>, I might share:</p>
-  <em>I will type questions into the chat box when I don't understand something and I will volunteer to share my answers even if I'm not sure I'm right.</em>
+Where do you call home</p>
   <p>3.
-How will you hold yourself accountable?</p>
+What is one reason you chose to come to Turing?</p>
+  <p>4.
+What is your biggest concern about coming to Turing?</p>
 </div>

 Other things to note as we go through Mod 0: